RNZZL/TopoTxR-A-topology-guided-deep-convolutional-network-for-breast-parenchyma-learning-on-DCE-MRIs-2024/README.md

 - continue_model: train from the saved checkpoint
 - model_step: if continue_model is True, specifiy the step you want to to continue training from
 - save_path: the path to put the pytorch log folder
+- ori_path: path to your original MRIs (like the file structure in `Sample_data.zip`)
-- data_path: path to your training folder 1
+- data_path: path to your topological masks belong to the 1-dimensional cubical complexes (like the file structure in `Sample_data.zip`)
-- data_path2: path to your training folder 2
+- data_path2: path to your topological masks belongs to the 2-dimensional cubical complexes (like the file structure in `Sample_data.zip`)
+- print_step: interval of steps you want to apply validation
+- save_step: interval of steps you want to save the checkpoints

+`Archpool.ipynb`/return_data_settings():
+- epochs: training epochs
+- batch_size: training batch size
+- extra_aug: whether add the extra augmented data from 'extra_path_xxx' in `return_settings()`
+- xfold: number of cross-validation folds
+- fold_idx: the specific fold in cross-validation

 Go to `Examples.ipynb` and hit run button.